TheWidlarzGroup/react-native-video/README.md

 // on a single screen if you like.

 <Video source={{uri: "background"}}   // Can be a URL or a local file.
-       ref={(ref) => {
+       poster="https://baconmockup.com/300/200/" // uri to an image to display until the video plays ref={(ref) => {
          this.player = ref
        }}                                      // Store reference